 The first hand reports trickle down in a steadily increasing stream.
 Bureaucrats across the land are using administrative decrees and color of law to criminalize otherwise harmless acts in an effort to demoralize and intimidate average citizens.
 These so-called “authorities” now dictate what you may or may not do on your own private property or public commons.
 It is always done under the auspices and protections of the public good.

-In some jurisdictions it is illegal to grow a home garden, tend a few chickens for some backyard fresh eggs, or even feed your local wild birds at your well weathered bird feeder.
+In some jurisdictions it is illegal to grow a home garden, tend a few chickens for some backyard fresh eggs, or even feed your local wild birds at your well weathered bird feeder and bird tables.

 I’ve often wondered just how many laws and regulations that I unknowingly break each and every day.
 What would the founding fathers of the United States have to say about that?